eficode-academy/terraform-fundamentals/06-Applying-Modules-in-Terraform.md

 ## Learning Goals

-This module provides an opportunity to master the use of Terraform modules by creating a scalable and repeatable infrastructure with virtual machines (VMs) in Azure.
+This module provides an opportunity to use Terraform modules by creating a scalable and repeatable infrastructure with virtual machines (VMs) in Azure.

-Learn how to deploy VMs based on YAML configurations, emphasizing the flexibility and reusability of Terraform modules.
+Modules are a good way to encapsulating configurations of related resources into reusable, shareable units.

+Both teams internal in a company, as well as providers can create them.

+In this exercise, we are going to use the module [virtual-machine](https://registry.terraform.io/modules/Azure/virtual-machine/azurerm/latest) to simplifying creating a virtual machine in Azure.

+This module defines 8 resources.

+* azurerm_linux_virtual_machine.vm_linux
+* azurerm_managed_disk.disk
+* azurerm_network_interface.vm
+* azurerm_storage_account.boot_diagnostics
+* azurerm_virtual_machine_data_disk_attachment.attachment
+* azurerm_virtual_machine_extension.extensions
+* azurerm_windows_virtual_machine.vm_windows
+* random_id.vm_sa

 ## Objectives